dmig/simple-url-monitor/README.md

 # PythonSWE-13.03.2024-dmig
 A simple site availability monitor

+## Installation
+### Manual
+- checkout project code to some path (e.g. `/home/user/url_checker`)
+- create and activate virtualenv `python3 -m venv .venv && source .venv/bin/activate`
+- install dependendencies `pip install -r requirements.txt`
+- run `service.py`
+For systemd management:
+- edit included `url-checker.service` file: on line `ExecStart=/path/to/project/.venv/bin/python3 /path/to/project/service.py` replace `/path/to/project/` with a real path (e.g. `/home/user/url_checker`)
+### Using Docker
+- Build a container `docker build -t url-checker .`
+- Run it `docker run url-checker`

+## CLI
+Usage: `cli.py` _action_
+Actions:
+- `list` -- show list of all scheduled urls and their parameters
+- `show` -- show details for single url, parameter:
+  - `id` -- record id
+- `add`  -- add new url to watch list, parameters:
+  - `url`
+  - `interval`
+  - `content_rx`
+- `remove` -- remove url from watch list and all it's log records, parameter:
+  - `id` -- record id
+- `update` -- modify url parameters:
+  - `-e` -- enable checking
+  - `-d` -- disable checking
+  - `-r regex` -- update content regex to new value
+  - `-R` -- remove content regex
+  - `-i value` -- update interval

 ## Limitations
 - Server response always loaded in memory -- may cause problems with large responses
   - this might be handled by using HEAD requests, when content check is not needed (unreliable though)
-  - response can be streamed to temp file for use with external tool like `ripgrep` for regex checking
+  - response can be streamed to a temp file for use with external tool like `ripgrep` for regex checking
 - Results are written to DB 1-by-1, by worker coroutine
   - implementing result queue and watcher coroutine/thead to save results in bulk would increase throughput as well as complexity
 - _Time To First Byte_ is not precise and may be less than actual, due to the way `*.receive_response_headers.started` events in `httpcore` imlpemented